 4. Portable and easy to store.
-Canned foods keep well up to about 6 months, and they travel well.
+Canned foods keep well up to about 6 months, and travels well.
 For some people, this is important.

 5. Good for emergency storage food.
 It is nice to have something on hand if the power goes out, for example, or you are unable to get to a supermarket.